Martial law: South Korea

+President Park Chung Hee declared martial law in 1961, 1964, and 1972, and 1979.
+The reasons ranged from his military coup, suppressing protests, and consolidating his authority.

+Following the 1979 South Korean coup d'état, General Chun Doo-hwan staged a military coup and declared martial law on 17 May 1980, forcing president Choi Kyu-hah to resign and starting Chun's military dictatorship which lasted until 1981.

+On 3 December 2024, president Yoon Suk Yeol attempted a self-coup by declaring martial law.
+However a few hours later, despite attempts by the Republic of Korea Army Special Warfare Command to prevent lawmakers from entering the National Assembly, 190 lawmakers made it in and voted unanimously to lift the martial law.
+Yoon then proceeded to lift it and apologized, roughly six hours after declaring it.
+This declaration of martial law ultimately led to Yoon's impeachment two weeks later on 14 December.
+The Constitutional Court unanimously upheld Yoon's removal from office on 4 April 2025.

 Syria

 The martial law regime between the 1963 Syrian coup d'état and 2011 is the longest ranging period of active martial law.
 Similar to other countries, martial law in Syria was established as a response to the declaration of a state of emergency.
 When on 8 March 1963, the Baath Party seized power, the prime minister of Syria, acting as the martial law governor, was granted extraordinary powers through his declaration of a state of emergency.
 Syrian laws enabled the martial law governor to place many restrictions on freedoms of individuals, such as with respect to "meetings, residence, travel and passage in specific places or at particular times; to preventatively arrest anyone suspected of endangering public security and order; to authorize investigation of persons and places; and to delegate any person to perform any of these tasks".
 However, the state of emergency declaration in Syria remained intact for nearly 50 consecutive years, prompting intervention and commentary from the international community.

 International bodies declared such an extended state of emergency as against international law.
 Specifically, it was held to be in violation of the International Covenant on Civil and Political Rights (hereinafter "ICCPR"), which Syria is a party to.
 Article 4 of the ICCPR "limits the application of emergency laws to a time of 'public emergency which threatens the life of the nation and the existence of which is officially proclaimed.'
 It further stipulates that the state parties to the ICCPR may derogate from their obligations under the treaty only 'to the extent strictly required by the exigencies of the situation, provided that such measures are not inconsistent with their other obligations under international law.'"